sambrilleman/website-academic/content/home/about.md

 # Biography

-I am a postdoctoral Research Fellow in biostatistics at the [School of Public Health and Preventive Medicine](https://www.monash.edu/medicine/sphpm) at Monash University in Melbourne, Australia.
-I am also a member of the [Victorian Centre for Biostatistics (ViCBiostat)](http://www.vicbiostat.org.au/).
+I currently work as an Optimisation Analyst at [SEEK](https://www.seek.com.au/about/).
+Our team provides an experimentation platform that is used to test the performance of new digital tools and services being developed at SEEK.

+Previously, I worked as an academic biostatistician in several Australian and UK universities; my full CV can be found [here](/files/brilleman_cv.pdf).

-I have a keen interest in survival analysis, joint longitudinal-survival models, models for longitudinal data from cohort studies, Bayesian inference, and in the design of Bayesian adaptive clinical trials.
-My PhD was entitled "Joint longitudinal and time-to-event models: development, implementation and applications in health research" and was supervised by [Prof Rory Wolfe](https://www.monash.edu/medicine/sphpm/about/staff/academic/wolfe) (primary), [Dr Margarita Moreno-Betancur](https://www.mcri.edu.au/users/margarita-moreno-betancur), and [Dr Michael Crowther](https://www.mjcrowther.co.uk/).
-I am a regular user of Stata, R and Stan, and have contributed software packages to the latter two.
-I have previously worked as both an academic and consultant biostatistician in a number of different roles; my full CV can be found [here](/files/brilleman_cv.pdf).
+I have interests in Bayesian inference, experimental design, survival analysis, and models for longitudinal data from cohort studies.
+I also enjoy statistical and probabilistic programming.
+I am a regular user of R and Stan, and have contributed to the development of software packages in both languages.

+My PhD -- awarded by Monash University in 2018 -- was entitled "Joint longitudinal and time-to-event models: development, implementation and applications in health research" and was supervised by [Prof Rory Wolfe](https://www.monash.edu/medicine/sphpm/about/staff/academic/wolfe) (primary), [Dr Margarita Moreno-Betancur](https://www.mcri.edu.au/users/margarita-moreno-betancur), and [Dr Michael Crowther](https://www.mjcrowther.co.uk/).

 When not busy crunching data, I have a keen interest in [hiking and travelling](https://www.ultimategearlists.com) around some of the most epic spots on the globe.